 If IHS Technology has it right, we can expect amazing national and international solar energy expansion and solar panel growth in 2016.
 This is an exciting time for the renewable energy sector and the numbers are strong.
+We should be encouraging each other to contact a Solar Panel Installation company in order to embrace the need to be more environmentally conscious.

 At the same time as IHS projects phenomenal solar energy growth in 2016, the report warns about potentially steep declines in 2017.
 An industry downturn has US providers nervous but the industry has been there and done that before.
 The focus is clearly on capitalizing on today’s owner-friendly solar energy marketplace.